Plasma Instabilities Dominate Radioactive Transients Magnetic Fields: The self-confinement of leptons in Type Ia and Core-Collapse Supernovae, and Kilonovae: Conclusion and Summary

 While this study establishes the relevance of plasma streaming instabilities, several simplifying assumptions were made, which may impact the first-order details of the results.
 These assumptions come from numerous uncertainties in both the fields and particles of the systems.
 First, we assumed that leptons escape as a collimated beam into an unmagnetized environment and are instantaneously injected, which oversimplifies the complexity of ejecta conditions.
 Nonetheless, the saturated magnetic field should still depend on the free energy of the drifting leptons.
+Furthermore, mechanisms such as continuous particle injection are expected to slightly enhance the magnetic field saturation level and represent an important avenue for future investigation.
 Pre-existing magnetic fields, if present, would alter the instability's specifics without negating its self-confining nature.
 Second, while the instability growth rate consistently exceeds collisional relaxation times, collisions--neglected in this work--would influence the energy partition between fields and particles at extremely early times.
 Third, our PIC simulations employed a reduced ion-to-electron mass ratio, which likely affects the final energy distribution, but not the instability's growth or initial saturation.

 Additional uncertainties arise from the assumed initial ejecta temperature and ionic composition, as well as the neglect of wave damping, which may influence the long-term evolution of electromagnetic fields.
 Moreover, the structure of the magnetic power spectrum in $k$-space, critical for lepton escape rates and energy transfer, depends on the details of the initial leptonic distribution function, which warrants further investigation.
 Future work should incorporate transport models for lepton escape based on diffusion coefficients derived from self-generated fields.

 Despite these limitations, our findings underscore that plasmas inherently abhor anisotropies in the distribution function.
 If high-energy leptons escape a localized region, plasma streaming instabilities are likely to be generated to confine them.
 This study represents a foundational step toward understanding the significance of plasma instabilities in astrophysical transients.
 While we leave the refinement of specific details to future work, our results strongly suggest that these instabilities play a crucial role in transient evolution across a wide range of events.